Google Shopping Ads: Everything You Need to Know

 Google Shopping ads for women's coats with ratings highlighted

-6. Make Sure Your Landing Pages Are on Point
+6. Make Sure Your Landing Pages Are Optimized

 Keep Your CTA High on the Page